First Year Learning Community

 - How might your learning be enhanced if your professor came to your residence hall to teach?

 The FYLC is a great way for you to ease into the new routine of academic life at college, grow closer to a group of fellow students through common experiences inside and outside the classroom, and to develop better relationships with faculty and staff within the Houghton Community.

-To sign up for the FYLC, you can either sign up when you visit during Transitions 101 (May 24 or May 31) or fill out the online registration form.
+To sign up for the FYLC, fill out the online registration form.
 Registration will take place on a first-come, first-served basis so you have a better chance of getting in if you act quickly.